I Have an LLC, Now What: Everything You Need to Know

 It is necessary to have a dedicated business bank account for your new LLC.
 A business account enables you to keep track of your business and personal finances individually.
 Your business and personal funds may remove the personal liability protection that comes with an LLC.
 To get a new business bank account, you need to provide your EIN and Certificate of Formation.
 You should also consider getting a business credit card so that your LLC can start building its own credit history.

 After forming your LLC, you should create a minute book and file for keeping important business documents such as your LLC's Certificate of Formation, operating agreement, bylaws, resolutions, and shareholder information.
 In some states, you are required to submit an initial report following the formation of your LLC and hold annual member meetings.

 While electing LLC status protects your personal assets from business liabilities, it does not protect the company from losses.
 As such, it is a good idea to purchase a Business Owners Policy (BOP) or a general liability insurance policy.
 Such policies will protect your business against injuries, accidents, and negligence claims.
 Also, if you are selling products, it is advisable that you get product liability insurance.
 If you are providing professional services, such as legal, accounting, insurance, or consultation services, you should invest in a professional liability policy.

 If you need help addressing the “I have an LLC.
 Now what?” concern, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.